9 AWESOME Thai Dishes You Must Try in 2023

 A culinary classic within Thailand, Kaeng Som (แกงส้ม) is an authentic “spicy and sour curry” with a lingering tanginess that’s derived from its tamarind, shallot, and krachai khao base.

 Throughout the Kingdom, Kaeng Som is found everywhere as hundreds of variations exist.
-At its core, the curry is made from a simple chili paste that’s dissolved in a salty broth and then simmered with snakehead or seabass and local vegetables.
+At its core, the curry is made from a simple chili paste that’s dissolved in a salty broth and then simmered with snakehead or seabass along with local vegetables.
 Unlike most Thai curries, there’s no coconut milk in this soup to balance out the heat which makes it super spicy.

 A bowl of Kaeng Som typically costs 50-80 baht depending on your choice of fish.